ABorden23/School_District_Analysis/README.md

 When examining the district summary there was very small effects to removing the 9th grade data of Thomas High School.

-* Average Math Scores: moved from 79 to 78.9 (.1 point) as a result of this change.
+* Average Math Scores: moved from 79% to 78.9% (.1 point) as a result of this change.
 * Average Reading Scores did not change
-* % Passing Math moved from 75% to 74% (delta: 1 percentage point)
+* Percentage %  Passing Math moved from 75% to 74% (1 percentage point)
-* % Passing Reading moved from 86% to 85% (1 percentage point)
+* Percentage %  Reading moved from 86% to 85% (1 percentage point)
-* % Overall Passing moved from 65% to 64% (1 percentage point
+* Percentage %  Passing moved from 65% to 64% (1 percentage point

 **School Summary**